-Contract Value Procedure Approval Up to £10,000 Preferably two written quotations both to be from local supplier using the Council's Business Directory (if possible) In accordance with the Council's Scheme of Financial Delegation and Departmental Scheme Over £10,000 and up to Low Value Threshold Min. three written quotations with two from local suppliers using the Council's Business Directory (if possible) and processed by the Council's Buying Team via the Council's e-tendering portal. of Delegation
+Contract Procedure Approval Value Up to Preferably two written quotations both to In accordance with the £10,000 be from local supplier using the Council's Council's Scheme of Business Directory (if possible) Financial Delegation and Departmental Scheme Over Min. three written quotations with two of Delegation £10,000 from local suppliers using the Council's and up to Business Directory (if possible) and Low Value processed by the Council's Buying Team Threshold via the Council's e-tendering portal.